-The filter configuration registers select which digital filter is used at the output of the ADC modulator.
-The order of the filter and the output data rate is selected by setting the bits in these registers.
+The filter configuration register selects which digital filter is used at the output of the ADC modulator.
+The order of the filter and the output data rate is selected by setting the bits in this register.
 For more information, see the Digital Filters section.